utk145/Fullstack-Property-MERN/backend/Readme.md

 Welcome to the backend of NewWorld Properties, the engine that powers my property listing web app.
 This backend is built using a robust set of dependencies to ensure security, scalability, and efficiency in handling user data and property information keeping in mind production grade practices.

 Explaining the backend part is a drag, so I recommend you to explore the files to understand the best practices that I've followed to the best of my knowledge.
+Some of the highlights are:
+   - Caching on local server during image upload
+   - Heavily modular and maintainable codebase
+   - Proper error handling
+   - Appropriate middlewares
+   - Separate routes and controllers

 ## Tech Stack / Packages:
 - bcrypt